miridius/serverless-telegram/README.md

 A simple object allowing an inline handler and/or message handler to be specified.

-If no inline handler is needed, you can also just pass the message handler directly to `createAzureTelegramWebhook`
+If no inline handler is needed, you can also just pass the message handler directly to `createAzureTelegramWebhook` or `createAwsTelegramWebhook`

 <pre>
 interface HandlerMap {